TelluIoT/ThingML/testframework/README.md

 ### Explaining Test Suite: `generalTests`
 The figure belows shows a set up of the framework with the `generalTest` suite running.
 ![Alt text](docs/general_tests_overview.png "Test suite generalTests") The executor of the test suite does not run the test suite itself.
-It loadbalances all test cases and diligates their execution to docker containers which the executor builds and launches at runtime.
+It load-balances all test cases and delegates their execution to docker containers which the executor builds and launches at runtime.
 Further, the `generalTests` executor accumulates results from the containers and publishes the report.
 The executor of the `generalTests` relays on [testJar README.md](https://github.com/SINTEF-9012/ThingML/blob/master/testJar/Custom_Tests_README.md) and `config.ini` sets parameters.
 ```sh
 [runConfiguration]
 docker_image_dir = ./dockerfile